sdslabs/beast/docs/Setup.md

 # Path to private SSH key for interacting with the git repository.
 ssh_key = "/home/fristonio/.beast/secrets/key.priv"

+# Status of remote git repository URL to be used
+# If it is set to false then that remote git repository will not be used
+active = true
 ```

 Along with this configuration file we also need one more configuration file which is used by beast static content provider